samplecatalina/SMTP-CRAM_Server_Client_and_a_MitM_Attacker/README.md

 - Termination after finishing sending all emails.

-The SMTP-CRAM eavesdropper (middle-man attacker): can do active eavesdropping between a pair of given server (E.g.,the real server) and client (E.g.,the real client).
+The SMTP-CRAM eavesdropper (middle-man attacker): can do active eavesdropping between a pair of given servers (E.g. the real server) and a client (E.g. the real client).
 It can intercept all socket messages passing between the real server and the real client without being discovered.
-You can think of the eavesdropper as a combination of one valid client and one valid server, in such way it can impersonate the real client without letting the real server to discover its eavesdropping.
+You can think of the eavesdropper as a combination of one valid client and one valid server, in such a way it can impersonate the real client without letting the real server discover its eavesdropping.

 This means it is capable of:
-- Prepare for being connected to by the real client and connecting to the real server.
+- Prepare for being connected to the real client and connecting to the real server.
 - Capture the email sent by the real client and save it to disk, without altering the content.
 - Additionally, comprise any client authentication.
 - Termination.